Current Projects

 Joint Engagement Project

 Dr. Ousley has implemented two single-case design studies1,2 evaluating the effects of a parent-implemented play-based intervention with children with autism and other developmental delays (e.g., William’s Syndrome).
 The original outcomes that were measured were parent strategy use and child social communication.
-The SCADD Lab is reevaluating the data to understand if there were collateral effects on joint engagement between the parent and child.
-Shelby and Nyah are working hard on this project!
+The SCADD Lab is reevaluating the data to understand if there were collateral effects on joint attention and engagement between the parent and child.

 1 Ousley, C. L., Raulston, T. J., & Gilhuber, C. S. (2022).
 Incorporating Video Feedback Within a Parent-Implemented Naturalistic Developmental Behavioral Intervention Package via Telepractice.
 Topics in Early Childhood Special Education.
 42(3).
 246–258. https://doi.org/10.1177/02711214221117087